addy-dclxvi/tint2-theme-collections/README.md

 ## Caution
 - Executor scripts & icons path placement are hardcoded, so place this tint2 themes to ~/.config/tint2

+- Executor scripts are derived from i3blocks module.
+I tested it doesn't work if the machine never run i3blocks at least once.

-- Icons path for *.desktop files are hardcoded to /home/addy/Public/Tint2-Theme-Collections/.launcher*/icons/ (Yup, there is my username), so edit the *.desktop files first
+- Icons path for *.desktop files are hardcoded to /home/addy/.config/tint2/.launcher*/icons/ (Yup, there is my username), so edit the *.desktop files first

 - xfwm tint2 is designed for 4 workspaces & 1366 px width